desolateMesh/NutriPlanAI-Published/README.md

 # NutriPlan AI

 NutriPlan AI is an intelligent meal planning application designed to generate personalized 7-day meal plans based on user goals, dietary restrictions, and preferences.
-It leverages machine learning models for goal classification and adaptive learning to refine meal suggestions over time[cite: 39].
+It leverages machine learning models for goal classification and adaptive learning to refine meal suggestions over time.

 ## Table of Contents